Deconstruction (Deconstruction album)

 Deconstruction is the only album by the band of the same name, released in 1994.
-It was released by Rick Rubin's label American Recordings.
-It charted at number 31 on the Billboard Heatseekers album chart.
+It was released by Rick Rubin's label American Recordings and charted at number 31 on the Billboard Heatseekers album chart.
+Deconstruction disbanded shortly after the release of the album, with Eric Avery forming the band Polar Bear and Dave Navarro joining Red Hot Chili Peppers.
+The pair would later reunite as bandmates in Jane's Addiction in 2008.

+Background

+Deconstruction was formed following the breakup of Jane's Addiction in 1991 by bassist Eric Avery and guitarist Dave Navarro, along with drummer Michael Murphy.
+In his biography, Navarro described the band as "more of an artistic experiment than anything else."
+Every track on Deconstruction with the exception of "L.A.
+Song" and "Dirge" were written by Avery, Navarro and Murphy, while all lyrics were written by Avery.
+The band produced the album along with Ron Champagne and executive producer Rick Rubin.

 Critical reception

 Critics gave the album largely mixed reviews, often while comparing Deconstruction to its predecessor Jane's Addiction.
 Trouser Press wrote that "while Deconstruction can claim a few decent songs and Dave Navarro’s dazzling guitar work, the album is ruined by utterly toneless vocals — both Navarro and bassist Eric Avery are credited, but whomever is doing the singing makes former bandmate Perry Farrell sound like Pavarotti."
 Exclaim! wrote: "Deconstruction is an ethereal and evolving affair, containing both Eric and Dave's stringed histrionics and ever-morphing jams, yet again lacks the edge of Jane's Addiction, and meanders when it should rock, almost to the point of being lackadaisical."

 AllMusic considered the album to be an experiment bridging Jane's Addiction and whatever Avery and Navarro might do next, and concluded that the album is a "springboard for more, certainly, but not a final product."
 The most positive review came from PopMatters, which called the album "terribly underrated."